 Previously, I graduated from UC Berkeley with degrees in Math and Computer Science, where I also ran UGTCS, an undergraduate group trying to make Theory CS more accessible.

-In my free time, I play tennis, solve crosswords, and play games of all kinds (especially trick-taking games).
+In my free time, I solve crosswords, amass (and explore) restaurant recommendations, and play games of all kinds (especially trick-taking games).

 I will be looking for teaching-track faculty positions that begin Fall 2026.